Octopus Free Crochet Pattern Main Image

 Sew coral reef parts to the headband, beginning with the kelp sewn into the twist of the headband, which allows it to stick straight up:

 You did it!
-I hope you loved this octopus free crochet pattern.
+I hope you loved this Ingrid the Octopus crochet pattern.
 If you’ve made Ingrid, I would love to see your version of her!
 Please post a photo on instagram using #offthebeatenhook and tag me @offthebeatenhook!

 Love crochet amigurumi?
 I have more animal and free food toy patterns!
 Here’s a couple you might be interested in: